 In accordance with the North Bay and Parry Sound District Health Unit directive that took effect on July 24, 2020, and in order to promote safety on campus, the University will follow the requirements for face coverings in enclosed public spaces.

-- A face covering means a cloth (non-medical) mask, medical mask or other face covering (bandana, scarf or cloth) that covers the mouth, nose and chin, thus ensuring a barrier that limits community transmission of respiratory droplets.
-The University will be providing two cloth masks to each employee as they return to work on campus.
+- A face covering is a non-medical mask with a minimum of three layers that covers the mouth, nose and chin, thus ensuring a barrier that limits community transmission of respiratory droplets.
+The University will be providing non-medical 3-ply masks to each employee as they return to work on campus.
 This policy does not apply to:

 - Children under two years of age or children under the age of five years, either chronologically or developmentally who refuse to wear a face covering and cannot be persuaded to do so by their caregivers;

 - Individuals with medical conditions rendering them unable to safely wear a face covering.
 Such conditions include but are not limited to respirator diseases, cognitive difficulties or difficulties in hearing or processing information;

 - Individuals who are unable to remove their face covering without assistance under the Accessibility for Ontarians with Disabilities Act (AODA) or whom have protections under the Ontario Human Rights Code, R.S.O 1990, c.H.19, as amended;

 - Individuals whose breathing would be inhibited by wearing a face covering

 - Are working alone in their own private office and/or,